ericbulloch/kwmd/write_ups/try_hack_me/gaming_server.md

 john adm cdrom sudo dip plugdev lxd
 ```

-The user john is a member of the sudo group and if I had his password I could juse run sudo su and this would be all over.
+The user john is a member of the sudo group and if I had his password I could just run `sudo su` and this would all be over.
 I don't know the password so I examine the other groups.
 The lxd group is interesting.
 I wasn't familiar with it but lxd is very similar to docker.

-I found out that I can run a lxc (which is a container) that will have escalated privileges and allow me to mount the hard drive of my machine.
-In other words, I can be the root user and mount my drive so that I have a root user on my drive.
+I found out that I can run a lxc container that will have escalated privileges and allow me to mount the hard drive of my machine.
+I can be the root user in my container and mount my drive and lxd will honor my container root user as if I was the target machine's root user.
+In other words, in my lxd container I will have root privileges on my target machine's drive.

 First things first, I need to grab a lxc container on my attack machine so that I can download it on my target machine.
 I run the following commands to download the lxc container and start a python http server so that my target machine can download it.
 Here are the commands I ran on my attack machine: